25 Independent Bookstores We Love

 Pictured above: Powell's bookstore in Portland, Oregon

 The Strand’s famous red awning trumpets that the store (located at 828 Broadway) holds “18 miles” worth of books across its three and a half floors—a bibliophilic bonanza in keeping with the wealth of culture abounding in New York City.
 A Greenwich Village mainstay since 1927, the Strand may be the city's defining independent bookstore.
 The late, great David Bowie and his cohorts could often be seen browsing here, and singer-songwriter Patti Smith was an employee.
 Visitors will find well-priced old, new, and out-of-print editions.
 The Rare Book Room, crammed with leather-bound volumes and other handsome hardcovers, is sometimes rented out for literary-themed weddings.
 There was a time when locals, many of them academics associated with nearby New York University, could maintain a tidy side hustle by selling used books (often packed into entire shopping carts) here.
 The line would stretch all the way out the back door.
+Currently, used books are only purchased by the store on Saturdays.

 Powell’s is the largest independent bookstore in the world—the flagship location (1005 W. Burnside St.) in Portland covers an entire city block.
 Its massive size and buzzy atmosphere have long made Powell's one of the city's most popular tourist attractions; poet and Reed College professor Samiya Bashir has dubbed the store "Portland’s Eiffel Tower."
 Selling new and used volumes side-by-side (one of the first businesses to do that), this self-proclaimed City of Books also hosts over 500 author events and gatherings each year, ranging from poetry readings to activist literature circles.